sky0-0glitch/ET6-Social-Coding/challenges/README.md

 * Participants will be divided into groups.

- * Each group should select a team name.
+ * Each group can select a team name.

 * Each team must write their team name and member names as a comment or group description in their repository.